Argent77/A7-BagsOfTorment/README.md

 This mod adds a number of containers to the game which can be purchased from various shops.
 One of the containers may also trigger a small quest.

-*Available languages: English, German, Korean, Polish and Russian.*
+*Available languages: English, French, German, Italian, Korean, Polish and Russian.*

 ## Components